ClarissaSpain/web-tech/HW-12/readme.md

 ### Homework 12

-Make the character jump with the spacebar instead of the up button.
+Phaser.io is definitely really interesting!
+I had a lot of fun player around with the physics.
+Its almost like a tiny game engine.

+I couldn't quite get my new sprite right?
+I changed the frame width and then I went into my psd file to change the distance between the sprites and I still couldn't get it right.
+I think I had some weird math going on.

+Here is what I implemented:

-Change the gravity of the stars.
+Change the gravity of the stars.@
-Use different sprites for the player - look in the assets folder.
-Add more platforms.@
+Use different sprites for the player - look in the assets folder.@ Add more platforms.@
-Create different graphics to gather with different values if you get them.

-Why not add some spikes you must avoid?
-You could create a new ‘spikes’ group and check for collision vs. the player, only instead of killing the spike sprite you kill the player instead.
-For a non-violent style game, you could make it a speed-run and challenge them to collect the stars as quickly as possible.
-Create different graphics to gather with different values if you get them.
+Create different graphics to gather with different values if you get them.@
-Add more platforms.
-Add a new level if they collect all the stars (or whatever you have on the screen).
-Show the current level that the player is on.